-Another aspect of the Horvat Midras funerary monument that is worthy of a close look is the place of the pyramidal structure within its material landscape.
+Another aspect of the Horvat Midras funerary monument that is worthy of closer examination is the place of the pyramidal structure within its material landscape.
 Scholars have shown how ornate burials with decorated facades constitute expressions of social competition among a society’s elite (e.g., Berlin 2002; Peleg-Barkat 2012).
-As stated above, the pyramid and podium stand at about 7 m high on their own and were constructed on top of the hill on whose northern slope the dwellings of the site were constructed, approximately 354 m above sea level.
-Our study of the visibility of the monument, conducted with the help of I. Wachtel, indicates that the monument could be seen from all directions and as far as 6.25 km away (Fig. 15).
+As stated above, the pyramid and podium stand at about 7 m high on their own and were constructed on top of the hill on whose northern slope the site’s dwellings were constructed, approximately 354 m above sea level.
+Our study of the monument’s visibility, conducted with the help of I. Wachtel, indicates that the monument could be seen from all directions and as far as 6.25 km away (Fig. 15).
 This includes visibility from multiple points along the main road running from Jerusalem to the coast along the line of today’s Route 38, as well as other settlements nearby, such as Hurvat Itri and Khirbet Burgin.
 In light of this, decisions behind the construction of the pyramidal funerary monument at Horvat Midras seem to reflect an effort to maximize its visibility.
-That is, one’s status can be established and marked not only by constructing a richly decorated façade, which can be seen and appreciated from relatively close distances, but also by choices that reflect an interest in enhancing visibility from greater distances.
+That is, one’s status could be established and marked not only by constructing a richly decorated facade, which can be seen and appreciated from relatively close distances, but also by choices that reflect an interest in enhancing visibility from greater distances.
 One can compete in social competition not only through ornate, richly decorated facades, but also through long-range visibility of prominent markers placed on top of burial caves.

-The intentional high visibility of the Horvat Midras funerary monument align with broader trends in early Roman funerary architecture of the Roman East.
-In her recent book, Lidewijde de Jong surveys and analyzes burials from early Roman Syria, from its conquest in 64 BCE to the start of the Byzantine age in 330 CE.
+The intentional high visibility of the Horvat Midras funerary monument aligns with broader trends in the early funerary architecture of the Roman East.
+Lidewijde de Jong has recently surveyed and analyzed burials from early Roman Syria, from its conquest in 64 BCE to the start of the Byzantine age in 330 CE.
 The study includes some 517 burials from 55 different sites in Syria (de Jong 2017, 13, 18).
-She writes that, compared to the Hellenistic age, the early Roman era saw a significant increase in expenditures on funerary architecture, with a new and pronounced emphasis on visibility.
+She writes that, compared to the Hellenistic age, the early Roman era saw a significant increase in expenditure on funerary architecture, with a new and pronounced emphasis on visibility.
 Visibility was a key distinguishing factor between Roman and pre-Roman funerary architecture in Syria (de Jong 2017, 30, 65, 217–24).
 The overall goal of visibility, she writes, was achieved through a series of decisions and choices that sought to enhance the visibility of funerary architecture.
-There was a new emphasis on above-ground funerary architecture, as visibility was enhanced by raising the burial space (sarcophagus, mausoleum, etc.) above the surface (using pedestals, podia, etc.), placing the structure on elevated spots in the landscape, or both (de Jong 2017, 28, 65, 219).
-As discussed above, the pyramidal funerary monument at Horvat Midras rose to a significant height and could be seen from more than 6 km away.
+There was a new emphasis on above-ground funerary architecture.
+Visibility was enhanced by raising the burial space (sarcophagus, mausoleum, etc.) above the surface level (using pedestals, podia, etc.), placing the structure on elevated spots in the landscape, or both (de Jong 2017, 28, 65, 219).
+As discussed above, the pyramidal funerary monument at Horvat Midras reached a significant height and could be seen from more than 6 km away.